We may earn income from advertising links in this post. Please read our Disclosure Statement for details.

 In order to appreciate the evolution of bourbon, it’s important to understand the art of production.
 There’s no better place to learn than Buffalo Trace Distillery.
 Located in Frankfort at the site of an ancient buffalo migration trail, it has been a working distillery since 1787.
 Today, Buffalo Trace continues to make bourbon according to its early time-honored traditions.

 “The process begins with Kentucky corn, selected rye and barley malt, fresh limestone spring water and heritage yeast,” explains Master Distiller, Harlen Wheatley.
 “The mash undergoes several phases of cooking, fermenting and distilling.
 Then, it’s stored in hand-selected, charred white oak barrels and aged to maturity.”

 One key to success is the proportion of rye or wheat and barely malt.
 By law, bourbon must be distilled from no less than 51% corn, but the actual crafting of taste is in the hands of the Master Distiller.

-Heaven Hill Bourbon Heritage Centre is the perfect place to learn more about taste.
-Located in Bardstown, even non-drinkers will enjoy a visit – a sniffer phone shoots out a spray of bourbon-laced vapor so everyone can get the complete bourbon experience.
+The Heaven Hill Bourbon Heritage Centre is the perfect place to learn more about taste.
+Even non-drinkers will enjoy a visit – a sniffer phone shoots out a spray of bourbon-laced vapor so everyone can get the complete bourbon experience.